johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 ## The Set-Cookie Header Field {#set-cookie}

-When a user agent receives a Set-Cookie header field in an HTTP response, the user agent MAY ignore the Set-Cookie header field in its entirety (see {{ignoring-cookies}}).
+When a user agent receives a Set-Cookie header field in an HTTP response, the user agent MAY ignore the Set-Cookie header field in its entirety.

-If the user agent does not ignore the Set-Cookie header field in its entirety, the user agent MUST parse the field-value of the Set-Cookie header field as defined in {{parsing}}.

 ## Ignoring Set-Cookie Header Fields {#ignoring-cookies}